akhil3417/glava/Readme.md

 GLAVA can query information about any movie from IMDb, providing you with a wealth of information about the movie, including its plot, cast, and ratings.

+### Generate Images

+GLAVA can help you generate images with text by using free services of  https://pollinations.ai/

 ## Installation